UMD-DRASTIC/drastic-deploy/README.md

 #### Configuration

-* By default the user account on the server should be 'indigo' who should have sudo access.
+* By default the user account on the server should be 'drastic' who should have sudo access.
 If different then the user field in deploy-standalone.yml should be changed.

 * Cassandra stores it data by default in /var/lib/cassandra -- this should be redirected to an appropriate storage volume, either via a symbolic link or using something like